hdima/erlport.org/src/docs/index.rst

 Support for all recent versions of the languages ErlPort should work on any operating system (including Windows) on which supported languages are work.
-All modern versions of Erlang, Python and Ruby are supported.
-Please check `downloads </downloads/>`__ page for more details.
+All recent versions of Erlang, Python and Ruby are supported.
+Please check `Downloads </downloads/>`__ page for more details.

 How ErlPort works